uppes/coroutine/Parallel.md

 When using this package, you're probably wondering what's happening underneath the surface.

-We're using the `symfony/process` component to create and manage child processes in PHP.
+We're using `uv_spawn`, and `proc_open` as a fallback, to create and manage child processes in PHP.
 By creating child processes on the fly, we're able to execute PHP scripts in parallel.
 This parallelism can improve performance significantly when dealing with multiple __Synchronous I/O__ tasks, which don't really need to wait for each other.

 By giving these tasks a separate process to run on, the underlying operating system can take care of running them in parallel.